SahilPasricha/XAI/README.md

-# XAI

-  # Visually Explaining the Weight Distribution of Neural Networks Over Time<h1>
+# eXplainable Artificial Intelligence: Visually Explaining the Weight Distribution of Neural Networks Over Time<h1>

-This repository contains the source code for [_explAIner_](https://www.researchgate.net/publication/344719862_Visually_Explaining_the_Weight_Distribution_of_Neural_Networks_Over_Time) -- the framework for explainable AI and interactive machine learning.
+This repository contains the source code for [_XAI_weights_disttribution_](https://www.researchgate.net/publication/344719862_Visually_Explaining_the_Weight_Distribution_of_Neural_Networks_Over_Time) -- the framework for explainable AI and interactive machine learning.
 The aim is to make use of intrinsic features to come up with a domain, data, and model independent method.

 ## Feature Space